Gravestones can contain important genealogical details:

 If you are interested in finding gravestone inscriptions for your ancestors, you should look at our collection of published monumental inscriptions.
 We have an index of monumental inscriptions held in the Library's collections, which we update occasionally.

 We have a small selection of published volumes of monumental inscriptions in the General Reading Room which you can consult if you have a library card.
-You can find details of these and other titles in Library Search, using either by title or keyword.
+You can find details of these and other titles in our main catalogue, using either by title or keyword.

 Not a complete list